varun-d/Popular-Movies-App-Varun/readme.md

 3. For each movie request, /movie/{id}/reviews (list of reviews)
 4. OnClick, send over TMDBMovie object to the detail screen/fragment

+## Final variables needed to populate UI

+From /3/discover/movie?api_key={api_key}&sort_by=popularity.desc

+movieID
+movieTitle
+movieOverview
+movieReleaseDate
+moviePosterURI
+movieVote
+moviePop

+From /3/movie/{movie_id}?api_key={api_key}&append_to_response=reviews,trailersT

+movieRuntime
+movieTagline (to edit the menu bar) movieIMDBLink (so we can send them to IMDB) movieReviewNum (number of reviews we have, for UI?)
+Array movieReviews
+    mRevContent (review text content)

 # Workbreakdown

 1. Research /videos and /reviews content